 I love using loofah sponges in the shower and I want mine to last as long as possible.
-If you take a few steps to care for your luffa, it will last you a good long time.
+If you take a few steps to care for your luffa, it will last a long time.

 How to maintain and sanitize loofah sponges